What is Actinic Keratosis: Causes, Symptoms, and Treatments

 - Those who have already endured severe or frequent sunburns.

-- People with impaired immune systems due to diseases such as cancer, HIV/AIDS, or organ transplants.
+- Individuals with suppressed immune systems from conditions like cancer, HIV/AIDS, or organ transplants.

 - Individuals with rare UV-sensitive illnesses, such as xeroderma pigmentosum or albinism.